moivica/SploitScan/README.md

 ## ⚠️ Disclaimer

-This tool is meant for educational and professional purposes only.
+This tool is meant for educational and professional purposes only